hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 - Strict mode

 Global Scope

-When we use a loaded js directly we use global scope.
+When we use a loaded JS directly we use global scope.
+Don't use multiple variables under global scope.
 ```js
 let productId = 123;
 function showId() {